edward638/slogo/doc/DESIGN_PLAN.md

 # Team Responsibilities
 This section describes the program components each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.

+### Edward
+* His primary responsibility is also within the View component of this program.
+He will work on the CommandBox, ConsoleBox, and VariableBox
+* classes (designed to be contained within the Visualizer).
+He will also work on the Controller.